neauangle/Simple-UDP-Holepunching-Demo/readme.md

  python demo-peer.py  host <user-name> <server-name>
 ```

-to connect with a given server.
+to connect with a given server host.

 Note that you must change **HANDSHAKE_SERVER_IP** and **HANDSHAKE_SERVER_PORT** in demo-peer.py.
 They default
 to '127.0.0.1' and 5160 respectively. **HANDSHAKE_SERVER_PORT** must match **SERVER_PORT** in demo-server.py.